Juncus filiformis (Thread Rush)

 The tepals persist and become light brown and slightly spreading in fruit.
 Fruit is an oval to nearly round, 3-chambered capsule 2.5 to 3.2 mm long, greenish brown to tan when mature, as long as or slightly longer than the tepals, rounded at the tip, sometimes with a minute beak at the top.
 Inside the capsule are numerous tiny seeds, about .5mm long, amber colored when mature, a wrinkled texture across the surface, and with no elongated tails.

 Juncus filiformis is a circumboreal species, native to northern latitudes and upper altitudes of North America as well as parts of Europe and Asia.
-There are 3 Juncus species in Minnesota that have a lateral cluster with the bract appearing to be a continuation of the stem.
-Of the other two, both Juncus effusus and Juncus arcticus have a much shorter bract, not more that 1/3 as long as the stem.
-Also, Juncus effusus is strongly clump-forming and has more numerous flowers, and Juncus arcticus has tepals that are often dark purplish brown with a green midrib and white edging, and the stems often arise in straight lines from the rhizome.
+There are 4 Juncus species in Minnesota that have a lateral cluster with the bract appearing to be a continuation of the stem.
+The others, Juncus effusus, Juncus pylaei and Juncus balticus, all have a much shorter bract, not more than 1/3 as long as the stem.
+Also, J. effusus and J. pylaei are strongly clump-forming and have more numerous flowers, and J. balticus has tepals that are often dark purplish brown with a green midrib and white edging, and the stems often arise evenly spaced and in straight lines from the rhizome.

 Please visit our sponsors